-Dr. Hongju Wu obtained her BS in Biochemistry from Wuhan University (China) in 1992, a MS in Molecular and Cell Biology from Shanghai Institute of Cell Biology, Chinese Academy of Science in 1995, and a PhD in Neurobiology at the University of Alabama at Birmingham (UAB) in 2001.
-She continued her postdoctoral training at UAB in the field of gene therapy, and became a faculty member in 2003.
-She is an Associate Professor of Medicine in the Department of Medicine, Section of Endocrinology at Tulane University School of Medicine since 2011.
+Dr. Hongju Wu obtained her BS in Biochemistry from Wuhan University (China) in 1992, a MS in Molecular and Cell Biology from Shanghai Institute of Cell Biology, Chinese Academy of Science in 1995, and a Ph.D in Neurobiology at the University of Alabama at Birmingham (UAB) in 2001.
+She continued her postdoc training at UAB in the field of gene therapy, and became a faculty member in 2003.
+She is an Associate Professor in the Department of Medicine, Section of Endocrinology, and an Adjunct Associate Professor in the Department of Physiology at Tulane University.
 Her laboratory explores genetic therapy and islet transplantation strategies for the treatment of diabetes.
-In addition, she is interested in islet cell biology involving the mechanisms of islet cell regeneration, and GLP-1 action in glucagon-producing alpha cells.
+In addition, she is interested in islet cell biology involving the mechanisms of beta cell regeneration, and GLP-1 regulation of glucagon secretion from alpha cells.

 My research has been focused on exploring novel strategies for diabetes treatment and investigating the underlying mechanisms.
 My laboratory is equipped with sophisticated techniques for diabetes research, which include molecular and cellular assays, immunohistochemical and biochemical assays for pancreas, surgical techniques (islet transplantation, bile ductal injection, islet purification), FACS-based purification of primary islet cells, mouse breeding, diabetes animal models, physiological assays for diabetes, and so on.
 Currently my laboratory is working on two major projects: